 It's always a good idea to audit your credit reports before applying for credit.
 By looking over your credit reports you'll see the same information your potential creditors will be reviewing.
 Seeing the information first will give you a chance to correct errors or make other moves to improve your credit score before applying.
-Free copies of your credit reports are available from the website Annual Credit Report (see Resources, below).
+Free copies of your credit reports are available from the website Annual Credit Report.
 The three nationwide credit bureaus set up the website to offer free reports as required by law.
-Your free report does not include your three-digit credit score but will include directions for how to order your credit score separately.
+Your free report does not include your three-digit credit score, but will include directions for how to order your credit score separately.

 Any audit of your credit should begin with a review of your credit score.
 An acceptable credit score is one of the most important requirements for being approved for credit.
-"Good" credit generally starts with a credit score of about 620, according to the website Bank Rate.
+"Good" credit generally starts with a credit score of about 620.
 That could be enough to qualify you for a bank credit card, auto loan or a home mortgage, although your interest rates will probably be higher than borrowers with higher credit scores.
 It's also possible to be approved for credit with scores in the 500s.
 However, scores in the mid-700s and higher are considered ideal.

 Review your credit reports for accounts reporting as past due.
 Along with your credit score, potential creditors will review how well you're currently paying your bills.
 Being behind on a couple of accounts could cause you to be turned down.
 Make note of the delinquent accounts and make payments to bring them current before applying for new credit.